Illustration by Armando Veve

 Maybe I had too much confidence about this, but I wasn't too worried about the bodies of the black dudes.
 I felt like I was on pretty good terrain with that.

 Instead, we talked a lot—between me, Brian, and our editor Will Moss—about the things that we have to do being three dudes working on this.
 Four, including our associate editor, Chris Robinson.
 (We have one woman on our creative team, colorist Laura Martin.)
-There's an angle dealing with, for lack of a better word, feminist issues in the book.
+There's an angle dealing with, for lack of better words, feminist issues in the book.
 I wanted to take great, great care with the depiction of the bodies of women because of where the storyline is going.
 I didn't want to have women at the center of the story, to have them partially leading it, and then have the depiction be, how shall we say, problematic.

 I just wanted to make sure we were depicting folks the way they should be.
 Not just in images but even in my own writing.
 We have this kiss between two women in the first issue, and I wrote to Brian: "It shouldn't be like softcore porn.
 It should be tender.
 It should be beautiful.
 It should be human."
-There'll be a bunch of dudes reading the book from the dude gaze, like, "Oh, it's two women kissing!" and that was the really thing we had to talk about: how it would look to the women as opposed to how it would look to us.
+There'll be a bunch of dudes reading the book from the dude gaze, like, "Oh, it's two women kissing!" and that was really the thing we had to talk about: how it would look to the women as opposed to how it would look to us.

 "My politics are my politics.
-You probably won't see T'challa at a Black Lives Matter rally.
+You probably won't see T'Challa at a Black Lives Matter rally.
 That doesn't mean Black Lives Matter isn't important, but it's not on top."

 In the first issue, women and queerness are central to the narrative that's unfolding.
 This is a relief, since so often they are left out of the equation on every front, but especially because Marvel's stance on queer representation was recently called into question.
 Could you say a little about that choice?

 I remember having a conversation with Axel.
 Axel is a fan of the Dora Milaje—Black Panther's all-female bodyguards—and I wasn't a fan initially.
-But, the more I read, the more I liked.
+But, the more I read, the more I liked them.
 To be frank with you, though, something about their origin sort of bothered me when I thought about the real world.
 The Dora Milaje are raised to be the bodyguards for Black Panther, for the king of Wakanda, but depending on whose rendition you're looking at, they're also raised to potentially become his wife.
 And when you write stories, you try to pull from real life, right?
 You think, OK, let's bring that as close to reality as we can.
 Even recognizing that it's a comic book, what would that look like?
 What would it mean?
 Given what I know of men in the real world and what I know of men throughout history, that's a situation that's ripe for abuse.
 So it occurred to me that some of the Dora Milaje might have issues with that.

 Sometimes people are willing to let go of parts of themselves or their desire to have certain rights if you can give them security.
 But all this chaos has happened in Wakanda, despite the fact that this is the place they said would never be conquered, Wakanda doesn't even seem to have security that they were promised.
 The king has failed to give them that.